 There’s a lot of questions and misconceptions about memoir floating about, so I thought I’d quickly clarify a few basics of the genre.
 But first – have you made time to watch my memoir masterclass?
 This will take you through the 3 most important pieces to the memoir-writing puzzle if you’ve been drafting or thinking of writing one!
 You can sign up to watch it via the image below or simply click here.

-Memoir is biography, but it’s not your life story.
+Memoir is autobiography (your story about yourself), but it’s not your life story.
 And it can involve journalism, biography (someone else’s story) and other hybrid writing styles, but the memoir aspect is the true, personal story that you’re sharing.

 Here’s an example: